OutWooods/memory-gatsby/project-plan.md

 [x] Refreshes when you upload new text (probably best to just have separate pages tbh)

+[] Refactor and test this like crazy, it's very messy

 ## Quiz

 [x] At first only show 10 words.